 The community’s goal is to make the 10.5-acre Kupluc Mangrove Area part of the Kosrae Protected Areas System.
 The agreement with Seacology provides more evidence of the village’s commitment to conservation.
 The area is in very good condition now, but it is threatened by overharvesting of mangroves for firewood and construction.
 Roadbuilding near the mangroves has also been proposed.
 Tree-cutting has already damaged other areas on Kosrae, and a 2013 study concluded that the coast was eroding rapidly.

-The village will use a Seacology grant to level and expand its ball field, which is used not only for baseball, softball, and track, but also for virtually all public events.
-Community leaders are keen to encourage children to exercise, given that adoption of an unhealthy Western diet has led to epidemic levels of obesity and related diseases.
+The village will use a Seacology grant to level and expand its sports field, which community members use for baseball, softball, track, and virtually all public events.
+Community leaders are keen to encourage children to exercise.
+In recent decades, Pacific Islanders’ adoption of an unhealthy Western diet has led to epidemic levels of obesity and related diseases.
 The region has the highest rate of diabetes in the world.

 They will also add a restroom, accessible to those with disabilities.
 Finally, they will install a 1,000-gallon rainwater catchment tank, ensuring a supply of fresh water for residents.